 September is ideal timing for several reasons:

 - Routine is resetting anyway.
 New school year means new schedules.
-It's easier to add boxing to a fresh routine than to squeeze it into an established one.
+It is easier to add boxing to a fresh routine than to squeeze it into an established one.

 - Weather is still reasonable.
 Getting to training is less miserable before winter properly sets in.
 Once the habit is established, darker evenings become less of a barrier.

-- You'll see results by Christmas.
+- You will see results by Christmas.
 Three months of consistent training creates visible change.
 Starting in September means progress you can actually see and feel before year end.

 - Classes are less crowded.
 The January rush is months away.
 September starters get more individual attention and an established place before new year resolution crowds arrive.